myas92/myas92/README.md

 **Hey, I'm Mohammad Yaser** 👋🏻

 I am a full-stack developer and Software Engineer,
-I am interested in develop software solutions using JavaScript, TypeScript, ReactJS, and NodeJS.
+I am interested in develop software solutions using JavaScript, TypeScript, ReactJS, Angular, and NodeJS.

 You can see what I am currently up to on [Mohammad Yaser Ahmadi][1].